isc-projects/kea/doc/guide/classify.rst

 This example shows a client class being defined for use by the DHCPv6 server.
 In it the class named "Client_enterprise" is defined.
-It is comprised of all clients who's client identifiers start with the given hex string (which would indicate a DUID based on an enterprise id of 0xAABBCCDD).
+It is comprised of all clients whose client identifiers start with the given hex string (which would indicate a DUID based on an enterprise id of 0xAABBCCDD).
 Members of this class will be given an 2001:db8:0::1 and 2001:db8:2::1 as their domain name servers.